aayushkarkiii/aayushkarkiii/README.md

 # Hi there, I'm Aayush Karki 👋

-### A passionate developer from Nepal interested in AI/ML with corresponding data.
+### A passionate developer  interested in AI/ML with corresponding data.

 ---